amchess/CorCfishExtended/README.md

   /*
 	  The "Contempt" option has the default set to zero , but you can find good success with a setting of minus 10 to minus 30.
 Minus 10 would be used for stronger engines like Komodo and Houdini, for most other engines minus 30 is fine.
 A setting of as low as a plus 10 will help in securing a draw if needed.
 It's used for game and not analysis.
 	  Contempt=18 (not default), in particular, is very good for particular openings: Scandinavian Defense, Benoni, Rubinstein and Tromposky...
-The C version has the contempt's range from -100 to +100.
+The Cpp version has the dynamical contempt to improve performance aigainst weaker opponents.
+Based on my tests on long times, this doesn't weak the engine.

   */
   o["Contempt"]               << Option(0, -300, 300);